 AMBA accreditation embraces Frankfurt School’s MBA portfolio with, currently, five MBA programmes.
 Relevant for AMBA are criteria such as programme design, rigour of the curriculum, the qualification of faculty in the MBA programmes, the student cohort experience, exchange with business, as well as sustainability and ethics within the programmes.

 The Association of MBAs (AMBA) was established in 1967 with the aim to raise the profile of business education and the MBA qualification.
-Its accreditation service is the global standard for all MBA, DBA and Master's degrees, currently accrediting programmes from the top 2% of business schools in over 70 countries.
+Its accreditation service is the global standard for all MBA, DBA and Master's degrees.
+Currently AMBA is accrediting programmes from the top 2% of business schools in over 75 countries.

 In January 2010, Frankfurt School obtained a ten year accreditation by the Wissenschaftsrat, the longest possible period.